Excel Statistics (Table of Contents)

 Example #4 – Regression Analysis

-Regression Analysis is a widely used statistical technique to find out a relationship between two or more variables and predicting the future (forecasting) based on the model fitted.
+Regression Analysis is a widely used statistical technique to determine a relationship between two or more variables and predict the future (forecasting) based on the model fitted.
 It assumes that there is some kind of relationship (termed as correlation) between two variables.

 This is a problem with Regression.
 Follow the steps below to run a regression analysis for the same.